ding-lab/BreakPointSurveyor/D_Discordant/README.md

 This step can be time consuming, so support provided for cluster queuing system (bsub)

+**Note** Due to TCGA restrictions we do not distribute the virus and discordant .sam files

 ## Step 2

 Create BPC (breakpoint coordinates) file which lists human-virus discordant reads.